mohanmca/professional_certification/aws-dva-c02/aws_network/3_7_aws_elb_as_anki.md

     THEN
       Forward to TargetGroup1
     ```
+  * source-ip (condition rule) can point a group of ip using 182.32.12.12/32 (subnet address)
 * Health check
   * Specific protocol to check health of resource
 * Facing - Internal vs Internet-facing